tirilab/FHexchange/README.md

 ## Dataset sources
 FHexchange is a resource that consists of annotated data from two existing dialog corpora:
 1. 104 Chatbot transcripts from Nguyen et al., 2024, JMIR [^1] referred to as FHexchange-KIT, and
 2. 154 FHx-related dialogs from the openly available MTS-Dialog dataset from Ben Abacha et al., 2023, Proceedings of the 17th Conference of the European Chapter of the Association for Computational Linguistics [^2], referred to as FHexchange-MTS.
 [MTS-Dialog repository](https://github.com/abachaa/MTS-Dialog)

+Folder structure is organized as follows:
+.
+├── build                   # Compiled files (alternatively `dist`) ├── docs                    # Documentation files (alternatively `doc`) ├── src                     # Source files (alternatively `lib` or `app`) ├── test                    # Automated tests (alternatively `spec` or `tests`) ├── tools                   # Tools and utilities
+├── LICENSE
+└── README.md

-Folder structure is organized and named according to these two sources.
+and named according to these two sources.

 ## FHexchange-KIT

 ## FHexchange-MTS

+## Acknowledgments
+We'd like to acknowledge the genetic counselors who assisted us in developing the annotation guideline.
+Additionally, thank you to the MTS-Dialog dataset authors, Drs.
+Asma Ben Abacha, Wen-wai Yim, Yadan Fan, Thomas Lin for making the resource accessible for the clinical NLP research community!

 ## References
 [^1]: Nguyen M, Sedoc J, Taylor C. Usability, Engagement, and Report Usefulness of Chatbot-Based Family Health History Data Collection: Mixed Methods Analysis.
 J Med Internet Res 2024;26:e55164.
 URL: https://www.jmir.org/2024/1/e55164.
 DOI: 10.2196/55164